 Shoppers today looking for vehicles have more information at their fingertips than ever before.
 By now, it is standard practice to start the purchase journey online and most dealerships and manufacturers have made the necessary changes to their marketing plans to capture the attention of online shoppers.
-With channels like social media, digital display, email marketing and direct mail constantly evolving, car brands must continuously stay ahead of the game to stay relevant in such a competitive marketplace.
+With channels like social media, digital display, email marketing and direct mail constantly evolving, automotive marketers must continuously stay ahead of the game to stay relevant along the car buying journey.

 So, what does the purchase journey look like today and what tools are available to help dealerships and auto brands capture market share?
 Cox Automotive recently put together research looking at some of today’s most relevant trends.